-- 1. CBSE adaptation: There are several works related to this topic.
-These works develop automation architectures started from classic CBSE technologies.
-In this aspect some works that involve different technologies can be found in the literature, more specifically, related to RT-CORBA [10], DDS [11], [24] and SOA [12]. - 2.
-IEC 61131-3 programming: In this case traditional PLC architectures are used both for applications and to control engineering.
+- 1. CBSE adaptation: Within this block there are a l ot of grouped works that develop automation architectures started from classic CBSE technologies.
+In this aspect can be pointed jobs about RT-CORBA [10], DDS [11] and SOA [12]. - 2.
+IEC61131-3 programming: In this case traditional PLC architectures are used both for applications and to control engineering.
 Within this field both industrial solutions and academic solutions are presented.
 Between industrial solutions could be named Profinet-CBA [13] that uses Microsoft COM/DCOM technology.
-Moreover, as an example of academic solutions, Estevez in [14] uses XML as core in an integrated framework for a model-based design.
+Moreover, as an example of academic solutions, Estevez in [14] uses XML as core in an integrated framework for a model-based design. - 3.
+IEC61499 programming: Within this standard, several component orientation technologies and engineering tools has been developed.
+Vyatkin at [15] introduces the term

-3. IEC 61499 programming: Within this standard, several component orientation technologies and engineering tools has been developed.
-Vyatkin at [15] introduces the term "Intelligent Mechatronic Component" (IMC) for the automation software design.
+"Intelligent Mechatronic Component" (IMC) for the automation software design.
 This concept is very similar to "Technological Module" proposed in Profinet-CBA.
 An IMC is a machine or mechatronic component that is provided with preprogrammed software.
 Each IMC contains three elements: a physical mechatronic, a control device and a logic software component.
 Thramboulidis at [16] presents an Engineering Support System (CORFU-ESS) available to develop distributed control architectures.
 Within the system CASE tools are integrated that can be used to the development of FBs, mechatronic components, parameters, etc., providing a formal base using UML modeling.
-Cengic at [17] introduce the term "automation component" over IEC 61499 inspired in the concept of VHDL component.
-Black at [18] implements IMCs with IEC 61499 FBs within an approach to multi-agent systems with holonic principles that introduce an autonomous and collaborative behavior.
-Moreover, IEC 61499 tools like FBDK [19] o after that 4DIAC-IDE [20] allows the implementation of IEC 61499 system generating components through FBs.
+Cengic at [17] introduce the term "automation component" over IEC61499 inspired in the concept of VHDL component.
+Black at [18] implements IMCs with IEC61499 FBs within an approach to multiagent systems with holonic principles that introduce an autonomous and collaborative behavior.
+Moreover, IEC61499 tools like FBDK [19] o after that 4DIAC-IDE [20] allows the implementation of IEC61499 system generating components through FBs.
 Moran at [21] presents a methodology to compose developments using this kind of tools emphasized the communication SIFBs to link the components.
 In this last work, a component is each one of standard elements such a FB, SIFB, resources, devices and application.
 Each FB can be thought of as a special type of component that encapsulates data and algorithms, as well as a state machine to control its execution.
 An application consists of a network of FBs and forms the whole system together with the communication network and the devices.
-Hametner [22] presents a scheme for the development of engineering applications and maintain in the control system and automation domain; In this work a new component architecture is specified that supports component oriented design, reusability and functional elements encapsulation.
+Hametner at [22] presents a scheme for the development of engineering applications and maintain in the control system and automation domain; In this work a new component architecture is specified that supports component oriented design, reusability and functional elements encapsulation.

 III.
-IEC 61499 ARCHITECTURE
+IEC61499 ARCHITECTURE

-The IEC 61499 standard proposes an open architecture to design distributed automation applications.
+The IEC61499 standard proposes an open architecture to design distributed automation applications.
 This standard has been defined to supports modular, reconfigurable and flexible distributed control systems.

-The IEC 61499 standard specifies an architecture model for distributed applications in a generic way for systems automation.
+The IEC61499 standard specifies an architecture model for distributed applications in a generic way for systems automation.

-The building block in IEC 61499 is the FB (Function Block).
-IEC 61499 extends the concept of FB in IEC 61131-3 with additional mechanisms of event management and distribution concept.
+The building block in IEC61499 is the FB (Function Block).
+IEC61499 extends the concept of FB in IEC61131-3 with additional mechanisms of event management and distribution concept.